USS Fairview

 USS Fairview (EPCE(R)-850) was a United States Navy PCE(R)-848-class Patrol Craft Escort (Rescue), in commission from April 1944 to May 1968.
-It was named after Fairview, New Jersey.
-The ship was present at the surrender of Japan in Tokyo Bay at the end of World War II.
+It was named after Fairview, New Jersey. in Bergen county The ship was present at the surrender of Japan in Tokyo Bay at the end of World War II.

 Role

 The PCER-848 class was an armed rescue ship built on the hull of the PCE (Patrol Craft Escort) by the Pullman-Standard Car Manufacturing Company in Chicago, Illinois.
 The ships were to serve three missions: damage control / firefighting; casualty treatment / evacuation; and patrol / guardship.
 Each ship's hospital contained 65 beds, with a surgical suite, and X-ray facilities.
 The medical department consisted of a staff of 11 doctors and hospital corpsmen.

 Three ships of the class—PCER-848, -849 and -850—were refitted and their hospital spaces converted into communications centers to support the US Army's activities in the Pacific Theater.